Self-Evolving Integrated Vertical Heterogeneous Networks: Open Issues and Future Research Directions

-The federated learning (FL) architecture in its basic form consists of a curator or server that sits at its centre and coordinates the training activities.
+To tackle the aforementioned challenges and difficulties of integrating ML solutions in SEI-VHetNets in order to enable self-evolving capability and improve the overall network performance, some propitious learning concepts have recently gained attention due to their remarkable effectiveness in solving complex problems~\cite{AI6}, \cite{AI7}.
+In the following, we briefly identify and study the main characteristics of these advanced learning approaches and techniques which can meet the requirements of SEI-VHetNets. \begin{itemize} \item {\bf{Personalized Federated Learning:}} The federated learning (FL) architecture in its basic form consists of a curator or server that sits at its center and coordinates the training activities.
 Clients or users are mainly edge devices, which can run into millions in number.
 These devices communicate at least twice with the server per training iteration.
-To start with, they each receive the current global model's weights from the server, train it on each of their local data to generate updated parameters which are then uploaded back to the server for aggregation~\cite{AI-FL1}, \cite{AI-FL2}.
+To start with, they each receive the current global model's weights from the server, and train it on each of their local data to generate updated parameters which are then uploaded back to the server for aggregation~\cite{AI-FL1}, \cite{AI-FL2}.
 This communication cycle persists until a pre-set epoch number or an accuracy condition is reached.
 Hence, the procedure of FL-based architecture can be divided into three phases: initialization, training, and aggregation.
 Each phase involves some tasks and operations, which are summarized as follows: \begin{itemize} \item \textit{Initialization phase:} In this phase, some actions or operations are required for each user, such as checking the service demands and connection conditions.
 After this, each user makes a decision on whether to join the closest cloud server or not.
 Upon joining the cloud, each registered user receives an initialized and pre-defined global model in order to train this model.
 The global model is shared and transmitted by the cloud server. \item \textit{Training phase:} In this phase, each user employs its local dataset to update the received global model in an iterative manner.
 The objective is basically to minimize a loss function at each iteration.
 After each update, each user transmits the updated training model to the cloud. \item \textit{Aggregation phase:} In this phase, all the uploaded updated training models are received and collected by the cloud server.
 Based on these collected models, the cloud derives a new global model which will be transmitted to a random set of users again.
 This iterative process continues until the algorithm converges or reaches a halt benchmark. \end{itemize}